How To Find If A Package Is Installed Or Not In Linux And Unix

 As you see in the above output, nano package is installed in our Ubuntu system.
-This command not only shows whether the specified package is installed, but also the priority of the package, version number, maintainer name, dependencies, and its description etc. You don’t need to refer man pages or any online pages, just run this command to have complete details of this command in hand.
+This command not only shows whether the specified package is installed or not, but also the priority of the package, version number, maintainer name, dependencies, and its description etc. You don’t need to refer man pages or any online pages, just run this command to have the complete details of this command in hand.

 Here is another one.

 ii nano 2.5.3-2 amd64 small, friendly text editor inspired by Pico